The Lakes railway station

 The Lakes is a railway station located on the North Warwickshire Line in the north of Stratford-on-Avon District in Warwickshire, England.
+It is sited between Earlswood and Wood End, 7 mi 50 chain from Tyseley South Junction.
 The nearest settlement is the village of Earlswood.
+The station was built to serve the nearby Earlswood Lakes, which were a popular destination for daytrippers at the time.

+History

-Opened by the Great Western Railway as The Lakes Halt on 3 June 1935.
-The station was built to serve the nearby Earlswood Lakes, which were a popular destination for daytrippers.
-As it was only designed to cater for local traffic, it was built with relatively short platforms, being only 130 feet long.
+The station opened by the Great Western Railway as The Lakes Halt on 3 June 1935, originally built as a halt for fishermen, but reverted to its current name from 6 May 1968.
+As it was only designed to cater for local traffic, it was built with relatively short platforms, being only 130 feet long, a third of the length of the platforms at neighbouring Earlswood.

+Facilities

+The station only has basic facilities, including shelters on both platforms.
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.